finos/FDC3/docs/api/ref/DesktopAgent.md

 joinUserChannel(channelId: string) : Promise<void>;
 ```

 Optional function that joins the app to the specified User channel.
-In most cases, applications SHOULD be joined to channels via UX provided to the application by the Desktop Agent, rather than calling this function directly.
+In most cases, applications SHOULD be joined to channels via UX provided to the application by the desktop agent, rather than calling this function directly.

 If an app is joined to a channel, all `fdc3.broadcast` calls will go to the channel, and all listeners assigned via `fdc3.addContextListener` will listen on the channel.